otakamrlw/hymate-techtask/README.md

 The resource is implemented in my AWS account and we can discuss more details when we meet.

 ## Usage
+lambda_function.py can be directly deployed on AWS lambda.
+Just change BUCKET_NAME to your bucket name.
+An example of the response of the API call is saved as 2023-08-29.json

 # 2. Energy Management System
 ## Task